APS Employment Database interactive interface (APSEDii)

 View information on the APS Indigenous Employment.

-View the APS employee by cultural and linguistic diversity and agency size dashboard.
+View the APS Employees by Cultural and Linguistic Diversity and Agency size dashboard.

-This cultural and linguistic diversity dashboard provides details about the whole of APS or by agency size for each year from 2003 to 2022.
+This Cultural and Linguistic Diversity and Agency Size dashboard provides details about the whole of APS or by agency size for each year from 2005 to 2024.
 Agency level reporting is not provided to ensure the privacy of all employees, but still enables benchmarking against agencies of a similar size.

-Details provided by non-English speaking background (NESB) status include the number of employees by classification, educational qualification, age group and the state where employees work.
+CALD status details include the number of employees by classification, educational qualification, age group and the state where employees work.
 The proportion of non-ongoing employees and employees working part-time is also provided.
-This dashboard provides a trend by the country of birth (other than Australia) from 2003 to 2022 and the top six languages for NESB employees.
-All details can be filtered by agency size and NESB status by year as at 30 June.
-The ability to filter by NESB status allows the reader to compare employees who come from a non-English speaking background with those who predominantly speak English and employees who have not provided enough details to determine their NESB status.
+This dashboard provides a trend by the country of birth (other than Australia) from 2005 to 2024.
+All details can be filtered by agency size and CALD status by year as at 31 December.
+The ability to filter by CALD status allows the reader to compare employees whose first language was not exclusively English and first language was English only.
 The amount of incomplete data is also relevant as it helps to define the confidence level when using this data for future analysis.

 The agency size categories are as follows:

-When calculating the size of the agency, casual employees have not been included.
+When grouping by agency size, casual employees have not been included.

 View the APS Employment Data Release and data tables.

-This Engagements at Agency Level dashboard provides engagement details about the whole APS or by agency during the financial year from 2002-03 to 2021-22.
-All agencies with fewer than three engagements during the financial year have been grouped together to ensure employee privacy.
+This Engagements at Agency Level dashboard provides engagement details about the whole APS or by agency during the calendar year from 2005 to 2024.
+All agencies with fewer than three engagements during the calendar year have been grouped together to ensure employee privacy.

 Details provided include the number of employees by classification, educational qualification, age group and the state where employees have been engaged to work.
-Headcount and percentages are presented for the diversity measures: non-English speaking background (NESB), employees with a disability and for Indigenous employees.
+Headcount and percentages are presented for the diversity measures: employees with a disability, employees that are culturally and linguistically diverse, and for Indigenous employees.
 The proportion of employees engaged part-time is also provided.
-This dashboard provides a trend in engagements by gender from 2002-03.
-All details can be filtered at the agency level for any chosen financial year.
+This dashboard provides a trend in engagements by gender from 2005.
+All details can be filtered at the agency level for any chosen calendar year.

 View the APS Employment Data Release and data tables.